The Missing Engagement

 - Concentration on the task at hand and focused attention;

-- Perceived control of the situation which comprises of a cognitive and stable core;
+- Perceived control of the situation, which comprises a cognitive and stable core;

 - Loss of self-consciousness;